micro/micro/README.md

 - **Clients:** Multiple entrypoints through which you can access your services.
 Write services once and access them through every means you've already come to know.
 A HTTP api, gRPC proxy and commmand line interface.

-- **Library:** A Go library which makes it drop dead simple to write your services without having to piece together lines and lines of boilerplate.
+- **Framework:** A Go framework which makes it drop dead simple to write your services without having to piece together lines and lines of boilerplate.
 Auto configured and initialised by default, just import and get started quickly.

 ## License